Are Relationships With A Big Age Gap Destined For Heartbreak?

 The statistics showed that married couples with a 10-year age difference were 39 percent more likely to get divorced and those with 20 years between them had a 95 percent chance of splitting.

-According to professors, Andrew Francis and Hugo Mialon the key to a successful marriage is to marry someone with a 12-month age difference - with just a 3 percent chance of it ending in divorce.
+According to professors, Andrew Francis and Hugo Mialon the key to a successful relationship is to marry someone with a 12-month age difference.
+Married couples with this age gap stand just a 3 percent chance of it ending in divorce.

 Even couples with as small as a five-year age gap had an 18 percent chance of ending unhappily.